Ajmer Jain temple: Svarna Nagri

-After 1000 years of austerities and penance, Lord Rishabhdev attained Keval Jnan (Omniscience) at Mount Kailash.
-Indra arranged a beautiful place of congregation known as "Samavasarana" where the Lord preached the doctrine of non-attachment to the world.
+After 1,000 years of austerities and penance, Lord Rishabhdev attained Keval Jnan (Omniscience) at Mount Kailash.
+Indra arranged a beautiful place of the congregation known as "Samavasarana" where the Lord preached the doctrine of non-attachment to the world.
 Celestials, humans, and even birds & animals gathered around the lord.
-Tirthankars attain the power of walking in sky after attaining Omniscience.
+Tirthankars attain the power of walking in the sky after attaining Omniscience.
 225 Golden lotuses are placed beneath the Lord's feet during his travel by Indra.